 What happens on a chemical level in chronic heel pain?

-Plantar fasciitis begins with collagen breakdown, similar to the degeneration found in chronic tendon injuries.
-If the injury has been persisting for weeks, the collagen breakdown will be accompanied by the presence of fibroblasts, which are not seen in acute (short-term) inflammation.
+Plantar fasciitis begins with collagen breakdown, similar what we find in chronic tendon injuries.
+If the injury has been persisting for weeks, it will be accompanied by the presence of fibroblasts, which are not seen in short-term inflammation.
 These fibroblasts have been shown to provide signals for leukocytes to persistently accumulate in the plantar fascia.
 Other important cells in chronic plantar fasciitis are macrophages and lymphocytes, which cause cell destruction.
-Macrophages live far longer than the cells seen in acute inflammation, allowing them and thereby the plantar fasciitis, to persist.
-This means that the longer the heel pain is left untreated, the more likely it is to be trapped in this cycle of non-healing.
+Macrophages live far longer than the cells seen in acute inflammation, allowing your heel pain to persist.
+This means that the longer the heel pain is left untreated, the more likely it is to be trapped in a cycle of non-healing.

 What does this have to do with my heel pain?

 In one word- everything.
 If you have been treating your heel pain by rolling your heel on a tennis ball or applying ice, this is often not enough.
-What we mean is that it does not improve your plantar fascia enough to outweigh the forces that are damaging it.
+What we mean is that it often does not do enough to outweigh the forces that are damaging it.

 Treatments – the good, the bad and the ugly